 Asking people across Europe what bioenergy is often raises more questions than it solves – and this is understandable!

-Bioenergy – a versatile and flexible energy source
+Bioenergy is a versatile and flexible energy type

 These three sectors are still heavily reliant on fossil fuels.
 According to the latest EUanalysis, bioenergy has the potential to significantly increase within the limits of a sustainably available biomass.

 Biomass for heating

 Of all bioenergy consumed, 74,5% is used for heating.
 Bioheat currently offers a reliable and affordable solution to decarbonising domestic and district heating, as well as the industry.
 Renewables are often associated with power generation and transport.
 But the heating and cooling sector remains underrepresented, showing great room for improvement.
 Heating and cooling constitute for about 50% of total EU-27 energy consumption, of which 78% is powered by fossil fuels.

 Renewables have become a key priority in EU policies, especially concerning the construction sector, which is essential for reaching the EU’s decarbonisation objectives.
 Bioenergy is currently the leading renewable in heating and cooling (85%).

 Biomass for power generation

 In 2021, bioenergy covered 5,9% of the total gross electricity generation in the EU and represents about 15% of total renewable electricity.